 There’s a cost to abjuring the use of the opposable thumb: competence.
 While the average National Basketball Association team sinks three dozen field goals per 48-minute game, the all-star squads in the knockout rounds of the 2002 World Cup averaged less than one goal per 90-minute game.
 The reason soccer so often seems like an exercise in futility is that it’s played with the wrong part of the anatomy.

 Rugby (founded, according to legend, by William Webb Ellis, who “in a fine disregard for the rules of football, picked up the ball and ran with it, thus originating the distinctive feature of the game of rugby football”) does not have this problem, but it is immensely more complicated – I played the sport in high school and have been watching it for years, and even now I have to have the commentators explaining its minutia to me.
-Moreover, the trouble with the sport right now is that it is too easy to commit penalties.
+Moreover, the trouble with rugby right now is that it is too easy to commit penalties.
 Often you simply can’t prevent going over the top of the ruck, or collapsing the scrum – and, like soccer, there is a disproportion between the foul and the consequence, since a penalty equals a kick for the other team and thus a pretty good chance for them to score three points.
-England won the Rugby World Cup in 2003 using this strategy.
+England won the Rugby World Cup in 2003 by a strategy of advancing into the other team’s end, drawing a penalty, and getting Jonny Wilkinson to convert it.

 Gaelic football thus seems like the sport that Goldilocks chose.
 Players can pick up the ball with their hands, and run with it, although every four steps they have to kick it back up to themselves, or bounce it off the ground.
 They can pass the ball by hand, but only by holding it in one hand and hitting it with the other (a feature shared with Australian Rules Football if I’m not mistaken).
 They can kick it along the ground and at the goal as in soccer if they wish.
 Rugby-style tackling is not allowed, but shoulder-to-shoulder body checking certainly is, and as a consequence there is a minimum of play-acting.
 Forward passing by hand is allowed, and thus there are no knock-ons like in rugby, and there are no offsides, meaning that the game is open in way that soccer or rugby aren’t (my brother-in-law insists that the key to improving soccer is to get rid of the offside rule).
 Our guide at Croke Park, a hurling man himself, did claim that Gaelic football is currently dominated by the defense, but that is not the impression I got in Dingle, whose junior team lost to Ballyduff by a total score of 22-21.